carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 .. option:: -fvisibility-dllexport=<arg>

-The visibility for dllexport definitions \[-fvisibility-from-dllstorageclass\]
+The visibility for dllexport definitions \[-fvisibility-from-dllstorageclass\]. <arg> must be 'default', 'hidden', 'internal' or 'protected'.

 .. option:: -fvisibility-externs-dllimport=<arg>

-The visibility for dllimport external declarations \[-fvisibility-from-dllstorageclass\]
+The visibility for dllimport external declarations \[-fvisibility-from-dllstorageclass\]. <arg> must be 'default', 'hidden', 'internal' or 'protected'.

 .. option:: -fvisibility-externs-nodllstorageclass=<arg>

-The visibility for external declarations without an explicit DLL dllstorageclass \[-fvisibility-from-dllstorageclass\]
+The visibility for external declarations without an explicit DLL dllstorageclass \[-fvisibility-from-dllstorageclass\]. <arg> must be 'default', 'hidden', 'internal' or 'protected'.

 .. option:: -fvisibility-from-dllstorageclass, -fno-visibility-from-dllstorageclass